From Kabul to Pancake Court: Afghan evacuee children bond online over Ivy and Bean books

 Aleena got the idea for the book club after meeting Hina online through her father, Vaughan Turekian, the director of policy and global affairs for the National Academies of Sciences, Engineering and Medicine (NASEM).

-The group helped train dozens of Afghan professionals who went on to play key roles in their U.S.-backed government and Afghanistan’s civil society.
+The group helped train dozens of Afghan professionals who went on to play key roles in their country’s U.S.-backed government and its civil society.

 After the Taliban seized control, Turekian and his colleagues scrambled to find flights out of the country for those people and their families, part of the larger rescue effort that saw thousands of Afghans pushing to get inside the Kabul airport.

-Among the first families to benefit from the NASEM effort was that of Naeem Salarzai, Hina’s father, who oversaw water management affairs in Afghanistan under former president Ashraf Ghani.
+Among the first families to benefit from the NASEM effort was that of Naeem Salarzai, Hina’s father, who had overseen water management affairs in Afghanistan under President Ashraf Ghani.

 When Kabul fell, the family moved between safe houses, worried about Taliban retribution.
 They headed to the airport on Aug.
 26 — the day a suicide bomb attack killed 13 U.S. service members and as many as 170 civilians — but left a few hours before the attack because they couldn’t get inside.